corenova/kos/docs/usage.md

 sync/connect         sync/listen          .info                .help
 .quit
 ```
+The above example issued `load "sync"` and `load "http"` during the startup initialization of the `kos` program.

 You can also `load` after entering the `kos` interactive shell (see [Sending Tokens](#sending-tokens)):
 ```
 $ kos